SmartSpecs are wearable glasses developed by Startup VA-ST using augmented reality so that the visually impaired could see clearly once again.

-A University of Oxford based Startup VA-ST has created a wearable through which legally blind will be able to see again.
+A University of Oxford-based Startup VA-ST has created a wearable through which the legally blind will be able to see again.

-The wearable is called SmartSpecs and it is technically like a head-worn computer that uses cameras and onboard computer for producing easily viewable frames.
+The wearable is called SmartSpecs and it is technically like a head-worn computer that uses cameras and onboard computers for producing easily viewable frames.

 This is a simple-to-wear device that sits comfortably on the eyes and it is also portable as well.
-Regardless of the small size, this device comprises of a processor, three camera sensors and a display.
+Regardless of the small size, this device comprises a processor, three camera sensors, and a display.

 Its depth camera can record the distance between an object and the wearer/user.
 It also works in the dark.

-Through SmartSpecs, people who are legally blind can easily and independently navigate during day and night.
+Through SmartSpecs, people who are legally blind can easily and independently navigate day and night.